tsunghotang/JavaScript30/03 - CSS Variables/README.md

 * Short-circuit evaluation - we can use `||` to set a default value if the first operand is undefined or falsey.

 * `Arrow function vs function declaration/express` - The binding of `this` is different between the two.
 When we use arrow functions the binding of `this` is not the element that triggered the event.
 With a function declaration the `this` binding is the element that triggered the event.

-  - [ ] Research into this.

 * `dataset` returns an object that contains all the data attributes on a specific element